 Step 1: Remove Damaged Parts & Drawers

 First, we had to remove the wooden backing of the dresser, since it was badly damaged and falling apart.
-Held on by a couple of small screws, it was easy to remove and throw in the trash.
+It was easy to remove, as it was only held on by a few screws.

 Step 2: Start Sanding

-We removed the door and the remaining drawers to make them more easily accessible.
-Then went to town with an orbital sander and 60 grit paper to smooth our surface for painting.
+We removed the door and the remaining drawers to make them easier to sand.
+Then went to town with an orbital sander and 80 grit paper to smooth our surface for painting.
 We used a sanding sponge to really get in the corners and for all of those little beads.

 After sanding till our hands hurt, we took a damp rag and wiped the whole thing down.